leon4rd/test/README.md

-## I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+## Guy told me today he did not know what cloning is.
+I told him, "that makes 2 of us."